 As we receive no funding aside from donations, our finances are not inexhaustible.
 Having former owners sponsor their cats means that we can help a huge number of cats with rehoming year-round, even when charity funds are limited during very busy periods such as kitten season.
 This can mean a shorter waiting time as we do not need to secure funds for each cat on the SWL, only spaces.

-This list can apply to both to owned cats or strays, as there are great many generous people who are willing to sponsor strays to ease financial pressure on the charity and speed up the rehoming process for the cat involved.
+This list can apply to both to owned cats or strays, as there are many generous people who are willing to sponsor strays to ease financial pressure on the charity and speed up the rehoming process for the cat involved.

 The Unsponsored (or Stray) Waiting List